Organisational Chart Builder FAQs

 Yes, you can create an Organizational Chart in Excel.
 However, it’ll only give you the option to select a basic template that requires manual data entry and re-formatting.
 A smarter & swifter alternative is to prepare your employee & position data within an Excel spreadsheet and then effortlessly import that file into a specialised Org Chart software like Martian Logic.
 In a matter of seconds, it’ll automatically draw on & transform your data into a fully-fledged Organizational Chart, hassle-free.

+What information should be visible on Organizational Charts?
 Typically, the must-have details on Organizational Charts include employee name & job title.
 However, every organisation is unique and your Org Chart should be able to cater to the different requirements of each.
 With platforms such as Martian Logic, you have full freedom over what information is visible on your Org Chart.
 Some examples would be remuneration (REM) details, contract type, working hours, and multiple people performing certain positions.

 What are the most common types of Organizational Charts?